Olivr/app-node-js/README.md

 2. Clone your repo to your computer
 3. Search and replace `app-node-js` with your app name (this should update `package.json`, k8s manifests, docs)
 4. Search and replace `your app` with your app title (this should update docs)
-5. Search and replace `docker.io/olivr/app-node-js` with your Docker registry configuration (this should update `package.json` and docs)
-6. Remove this "Getting started" section
+5. Remove this "Getting started" section
-7. Commit your changes!
+6. Commit your changes!

 ## [Develop](docs/development.md)